mattpocock/debates-stream/readme.md

 2. `no-explicit-any` - should you allow developers to submit any's into your codebase?

+**Verdict**: Enable in applications (but allow exceptions for rare cases).
+Disable in library code.
+Disable in test suites.

 3. Types vs Interfaces.
 Which should you use?

 **Verdict**: It depends.
 Use whatever your team use.